ldi-github/shirates-core/doc/markdown/basic/selector_and_nickname/nickname/dataset_nickname.md

 <br>

-You can know current app is expected app by calling isApp function.
+You can know current app is expected app or not by calling `isApp` function.

 ```kotlin
 if (isApp("[Maps]")) {